peppelinux/pyLAN-tools/README.md

 ## Gratuitous ARP response
 Create an unsolicited ARP RESPONSE packet to a target.
-These could be used to ARP poison the neighbour's caches or send unsolicitated ARP response to mitigate ARP poison attacks.
+This technic can be used to ARP poison the neighbour's caches or send unsolicitated ARP response to mitigate ARP poison attacks.
+This means that the same thing that is used as an attack is the only solution to defense from it, if we have any static ARP definition in our systems (who have this?).

 ````
 # gratuitous arp reply regarding you